Tearnote/village-of-chaos/README.md

 ![Screenshot of the game's background](doc/highlights/background.png)

-The game's background image represents the player's village's currently erected buildings.
+The game's background image represents the player's village's currently erected buildings, manned by animated villager sprites.

 ![Screenshot of the game's header area](doc/highlights/header.png)